- Chart

 Core Business Areas

-- Commercial Lines: Provides a range of property and casualty insurance products and services to businesses, including small commercial, middle market, and specialty lines.
+- Commercial Lines: Provides a range of property and casualty insurance products and services to small, middle market, and large businesses.
+Includes coverages such as commercial property, general liability, workers' compensation, commercial auto, and specialty coverages.

-- Personal Lines: Offers auto, home, umbrella, and other personal insurance coverages to individuals and families.
+- Personal Lines: Offers property and casualty insurance products to individuals and families.
+Includes coverages such as homeowners, auto, umbrella, and personal articles policies.

 Leadership and Structure